 During his life, Deshimaru Roshi dedicated his efforts to spreading Zen teachings and encouraging the practice of zazen.
 He opened La Gendronnière Zen Temple in the Loire Valley of France, and his many students set up hundreds of practice locations across Europe.
 Deshimaru Roshi himself died (from fast moving pancreatic cancer) before giving Dharma Transmission to any of his close, senior, disciples.
-In order to continue the tradition of practice started by Deshimaru Roshi, these senior disciples themselves travelled to Japan, practiced with and received Dharma Transmission from other masters,many of whom were friends of Master Deshimaru, including the Zenji of Eiheiji.
+In order to continue the tradition of practice started by Deshimaru Roshi, these senior disciples themselves travelled to Japan, practised with and received Dharma Transmission from other masters,many of whom were friends of Master Deshimaru, including the then Zenji of Eiheiji.

 In The UK and London:

 Two of Master Deshimaru’s disciples (students / followers) were Jean Baby and Nancy Amphoux, who were authorised by him to teach.
 They ran a Zen Dojo (dojo: lit. ‘place of the way’ – a place for practice) in Strasbourg before moving to the United Kingdom.

 In 1986 they started a Zen Dojo in Bristol, another in Manchester, and then in 1989 they founded the North London Zen Group at the Highbury Roundhouse community centre.
 Our group remained there until it moved to a dedicated space in 2012 on Caledonian Road.

 From the sitting groups that they started, the International Zen Association United Kingdom (IZAUK), to whom we are affiliated, was started and continues to this day to thrive in the United Kingdom.